Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 17.md

         - Cal DEALS 46 DAMAGE TO OSIRIS??
 SLAY
     - OSIRIS
         - Blasts Cal with energy for 18 damage
         - As Cal gets hit with this blast of fire, he stumbles back and holds his hand up.
-OSIRIS goes up in flames for 15 fire damage as he casts ==Hellish Rebuke==
+OSIRIS goes up in flames for 15 fire damage as he casts <span style="color:rgb(197, 124, 22)">Hellish Rebuke</span>
     - Vallen
         - Bamphs next to the mage warforged that was standing next to OSIRIS
         - Hits her right in the stomach with his swords, smiting her and dealing some damage